Cardinals vs. Pirates Player Props Betting Odds

-Sportsbooks have listed player props for Paul Goldschmidt, Bryan Reynolds and others when the St. Louis Cardinals visit the Pittsburgh Pirates at PNC Park on Saturday at 4:05 PM ET.
+Player prop betting options for Paul Goldschmidt, Bryan Reynolds and others are available in the St. Louis Cardinals-Pittsburgh Pirates matchup at PNC Park on Sunday, starting at 11:35 AM ET.

 Bet on this matchup or its props with DraftKings!